ismaelyws/themely/README.md

 ### Step 1

-[Generate a license key and authentication token](https://directory.themely.com/keygen/api/licenses/generate/) (right click and open in new tab)
+[Generate a license key and authentication token](https://plugin.themely.com/generate.php) (right click and open in new tab)

 ### Step 2

 Log into WHM and,

 - Make sure ionCube Loader is enabled (*WHM > Server Configuration > Tweak Settings > PHP > cPanel PHP Loader*).
 - Generate an API token (*WHM > Development > Manage API Tokens*).
-Name it `Themely` and assign the following privilege: `list-accts`.
-Only this privilege is required.
-This is used to perform a single call to the WHM API to get the number of cPanel accounts on a server.
+Name it `Themely` and assign the following privileges: `basic-system-info` and `list-accts`.
+These privileges are required to perform WHM API calls to get the public IP address and number of accounts on the server.
 - Add port 3306 to outgoing TCP ports in your firewall settings (*WHM > ConfigServer Firewall > Firewall Configuration > All Outgoing TCP Ports*).

 ### Step 3